eddiedb6/w3/README.md

 * Variable Binding
     1. Define w3PropBindingVar in control
-    2. Then metadata handler will add the control to variable listener list
+    2. Then metadata UI handler will add the control to variable listener list
     3. When W3SetVariable is called, the control will be updated automatically
+    4. There is default variable "session" and do not bind to it
+    5. The variable could not cross page except "session"

 * W3 API
 JS:				PHP:

 /*------------------ Logger ------------------*/